vojirt/kcf/README.md

 This is a C++ reimplementation of algorithm presented in "High-Speed Tracking with Kernelized Correlation Filters" paper.
 For more info and implementation in other languages visit the [autor's webpage!](http://home.isr.uc.pt/~henriques/circulant/).

+It is extended by a scale estimation (use several *7* different scales steps) and by a RGB (channels) and Color Names [2] features.
+Data for Color Names features were obtained from [SAMF tracker](https://github.com/ihpdep/samf).

 It is free for research use.
 If you find it useful or use it in your research, please acknowledge my git repository and cite the original paper [1].